Eli Lilly and Company(LLY) - Stock detail

 AI Debate JudgeBuy

-• Valuation is unsustainable with a Forward P/E of 91.43.
+• The stock is priced for perfection with an astronomical forward P/E of 91.43.

 Price Targets